 We treat people fairly and do not tolerate bullying and harassment.
-We do not discriminate for reasons such as age, gender, sexual orientation, marital status, race, colour, ethnicity, disability, religion, political affiliation or union membership.
+We do not discriminate for reasons such as, but not limited to. age, gender, sexual orientation, marital status, race, colour, ethnicity, disability, religion, political affiliation or union membership.

 Discrimination is being treated unfairly because of your age, disability, gender reassignment, pregnancy and maternity, race, religion or belief, sex, sexual orientation, marriage or a civil partnership.
 These are referred to as 'protected characteristics'.